Rome at Christmas 2024

 Rome at Christmas - Exhibits Open Christmas Day

-Italian state museums and sites, like the Colosseum, Galleria Borghese and Castel Sant'Angelo; and Rome museums, such as the Capitoline Museums are all normally closed Christmas Day (but open the 26th.)
+Italian state museums and sites, like the Galleria Borghese and Castel Sant'Angelo; and Rome museums, such as the Capitoline Museums are all normally closed Christmas Day (but open the 26th.)

 They also have shorter hours on the 24th.